jsx-eslint/eslint-plugin-react/docs/rules/default-props-match-prop-types.md

+# react/default-props-match-prop-types

-# Enforce all defaultProps have a corresponding non-required PropType (`react/default-props-match-prop-types`)
+📝 Enforce all defaultProps have a corresponding non-required PropType.

 <!-- end auto-generated rule header -->